inbo/tutorials/content/installation/user/user_install_kerberos/index.md

 sudo apt-get install unixodbc-dev
 ```

+On Ubuntu 20.04, if installing `msodbcsql17` and `mssql-tools` fails because of incompatible `unixodbc` version, you can first try `apt install unixodbc=2.3.6-0.1build1 unixodbc-dev=2.3.6-0.1build1`.

 [^installnotes]: You can also find the debian packages of Microsoft ODBC Driver for SQL Server [here](https://docs.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server).
 You can find separate installation instructions for `sqlcmd`, `bcp` and `unixodbc-dev` [here](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-setup-tools).